metury/mff-dso-project/matroid_intersection_algorithm.md

 ## Defining matroids ##
-A finite matroid M is pairing (X, I) where X is a finite set called ground set and I is a family of subsets of X called the independent set satisfying three axioms.
+A finite **matroid M** is pairing (X, I) where X is a finite set called ground set and I is a family of subsets of X called the independent set satisfying three axioms.

+A **basis of a matroid** is a maximal independent set of the matroid — that is, an independent set that is not contained in any other independent set.

 ### M1: even subgraph matroid ###
 We will define the first matroid (M1) as even subgraph matroid: